Skip to Content

 Frequently Asked Questions

-A transparent and inclusive evaluation process that examines all academic and administrative programs and services, focusing on their efficiency, effectiveness, and centrality to the College’s mission within the framework of shared governance.
+- Prioritization – an evidence-based assessment of all academic and administrative programs and services, focusing on their efficiency, effectiveness, and centrality to Lehman College’s mission.

-Guided by the framework outlined by Robert Dickeson, a program is defined as any activity or collection of activities that require or consume resources (dollars, people, facilities/space, research/scholarship, performances, equipment/instrumentation, and time).
+- Programs and services – defined as any activity or collection of activities that require or consume resources (dollars, people, facilities/space, research/scholarship, performances, equipment/instrumentation, and time)

 - decreasing or stagnant financial (local, state and federal) support and unsustainable fiscal models,

 o changing student demographics, including declines in high school graduation numbers that will impact current and future freshman and transfer enrollments,